Where to Stay in Salzburg First Time: 10 Best Areas

 Stay in Elisabeth Vorstadt if you are working on a budget, you are traveling to or from Salzburg by train and want to stay close to Salzburg Main Train Station, you don’t mind being a little farther out from the city center

-Best places to stay in Elisabeth Vorstadt:
+Best places to stay in Elisabeth Vorstadt for first-time tourists:

 Maxglan, diverse neighborhood, home to the Salzburg Airport